chundermike/rpi-fruitbox/README.md

 https://www.dropbox.com/s/eckka8ogi02dr09/rpi-fruitbox-v1.16.img.zip?dl=0

 Just download the image, burn it onto a SD card.
 Then put all your MP3 files onto a USB memory stick, plug into the Pi (any model except Pi4) and then power up!
 If you want to use touchscreens, remap your buttons or create your own skins, then you'll need to read the userguide.txt to find out how.
+The default keys are also detailed in the userguide.

 Rather than use the SD card image above, you can install the files on your existing set-up as follows: